10.2.1. COBOL Package – Extend Schema to Handle EBCDIC¶

 [COBOL_File]^[EBCDIC_File].

 10.2.1.5.1.
-COBOL File
+COBOL File¶

-class cobol.COBOL_File
+class

-This class introduces the expanded version of row_get that honors a schema attribute with dimensionality.
+that honors a schema attribute with dimensionality.

 class COBOL_File( Fixed_Workbook ):